mozilla/gecko-dev/python/mozperftest/perfdocs/writing.rst

 - the ``perfMetadata`` variable, as described in the previous section
 - calls to ``info("perfMetrics", ...)`` to send metrics to the ``perftest`` framework
+- does not require using the ``PERFTESTS_MANIFESTS`` for test manifest definition - use the variable needed for the flavour/subsuite it runs in

 Note that the ``perfMetadata`` variable can exist in any ``<script>...</script>`` element in the Mochitest HTML test file.
 The ``perfMetadata`` variable also needs a couple additional settings in Mochitest tests.
 These are the ``manifest``, and ``manifest_flavor`` options::